Creative Maternity Photo Ideas to Celebrate Every Kind of Motherhood

 • Take advantage of the golden hour during the first and last hour of sunlight of the day to capture warm, glowing photos.

-Celebrating different types of motherhood.
+Celebrating all types of motherhood.

 Adoption and surrogacy are two beautiful ways to build a family.
 Adoptive mothers go through a rigorous, emotional process to bring a child into their home and provide them with love, care, and support.
 Surrogate mothers selflessly carry a child for another family, bringing joy and fulfillment to those who may not be able to conceive on their own.
 Let’s recognize and honor these mothers through the medium of photography, and the love and care they provide for their children.

-Celebrating LGBTQ+ mothers and their families.
+LGBTQ+ families.

 While there is not as much representation of LGBTQ+ families in the media, they are equally as deserving of celebration throughout the year and especially during Mother’s (and Father’s!)
 Day.
 Although same-sex couples may have to go through additional challenges to have or adopt children, these differences do not make them any less a family.
 As a professional photographer, seek to create inclusive spaces where LGBTQ+ mothers and families feel seen and celebrated.